hasgeek/events/_reactfoo_events/2017-react-native-workshop.md

     ##  Requirements

     The audience just need to bring their laptops with a JS IDE ( preferably Atom ;) ) and react native installed if they want to try hands on along with the speaker.

+    ## Date and Time
+    17th September, from 1:45PM to 6PM (4 hours) at Thought Factory, Bangalore.

   right_content: |
     ## Course Content